VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/notifications.md

     notification.warning("My warning notification text!");
     ```

-### Update toast
+### Update Toast

-When you update toast, all options and content are inherited.

-The most basic usage looks like this:
+To update a toast, update its content, type, and timeout.
+The basic usage looks like this:

 ```typescript linenums="1"
 import { ref } from "vue";